-1 Delegation signing authority to CEO for non-director level employees is pursuant to District By-Laws §B.2.d. in accordance with Memo dated 4/1/2019.
-Pending formal authorization by board action.
+1 Delegation signing authority to CEO for non-director level employees is pursuant to District By-Laws §B.2.d. in accordance with Memo dated

+^{4/1/2019.} Pending formal authorization by board action.

-2 District Board authority is not as broad as a private sector company here, but has some powers to expand and supplement its operations under District Charter §1-2b, §1-2c, §1-2d, §1-2e, §1-2f, §1-7c and §1-7d.
+District Board authority is not as broad as a private sector company here, but has some powers to expand and supplement its operations District Board authority is not as private action company mate, you have a company mate, you have a company mate, you have a company mate and \$1-7d.

-3 Includes the offer letter and compensation [salary and hourly], relocation packages.
+Includes the offer letter and compensation [salary and hourly], relocation packages.

-4 Includes promotions, compensation tiers, job title changes, job description changes.
+Includes promotions, compensation tiers, job title changes, job description changes.

-5 Includes pension and retirement plans, general liability, workers compensation
+Includes pension and retirement plans, general liability, workers compensation